sybiesuga/MIST-4600-Group-Project-2/README.md

 Violent Crime: HOMICIDE, ROBBERY, ASSAULT W/DANGEROUS WEAPON, SEX ABUSE Property Crime: THEFT/OTHER, THEFT F/AUTO, MOTOR VEHICLE THEFT, BURGLARY, ARSON

 This allows for an easier viewing of the different types of crimes and what was more frequent without needing any familiarity with the dataset.

-% of Weapons Used (Calculated Field/Binary Field):  A boolean calculated field was derived from the METHOD column which measure the proportion of incidents that involed a weapon which in this case is either GUN or KNIFE (1) or no weapon was present (0) and is grouped by offense type and shift.
-This formula returns a number between 0 and 1 that is shown as a percentage.

 Crime Count per Ward: A simple COUNT measure of CCN was used as the primary metric for incident volume, aggregated at the WARD level.